LispCookbook/cl-cookbook/type.md

 T
 ~~~

-Sometimes you may want to perform different actions according to the type of a
+Sometimes you may want to perform different actions according to the type of
-parameter.
-The macro [`typecase`][typecase] is your friend in this case:
+an argument.
+The macro [`typecase`][typecase] is your friend:

 ~~~lisp
 * (defun plus1 (arg)